vdclab/vdclab-wiki/tools/gene_ontology/AgriGO.md

 ## Notes from User
 - When using analysis, boxes to right give description of tool and allowed gene IDs for selected species as it varies per species
+- Says you can save Job ID and check within 3 days, but this does not always work (keep tab open with job processing)
 - Once data is submitted and run (depending on number of genes input) gives two options for types of visualization, very easy
 - Can edit images some, but not full control of image colors, etc.